OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/README.md

 This will bring some logic to the data they return.
 This is also called "service orchestration".

+#### Use-case
+We have 2 services:
+- One to read the ambient light
+- One to set or get the relay status

+> We want the flow to read the ambient light on regular base, and to turn the light on if it is too dark, and
+> off if it is clear enough.

+#### Building the flow
 Start node-red, on any machine you want, as long as you can see from it the machine(s) the services are running on.
 ```
  $ node-red